A Stochastic Partially Reversible Investment Problem on a Finite Time-Horizon: Free-Boundary Analysis: The Zero-Sum Optimal Stopping Game

 In order to characterize the optimal control policy we shall associate to problem (\ref{optimalproblem0}) a suitable zero-sum optimal stopping game, in the spirit of \cite{Dynkin} and \cite{KaratzasWang}, among others.
 Then, we will show that the value function solves a free-boundary problem with two free-boundaries which are continuous, bounded and monotone solutions of a system of non-linear integral equations.

 As usual in the literature of dynamic programming, we let the optimization in (\ref{optimalproblem0}) start at arbitrary time $t \in [0,T]$.
-Since the solution of (\ref{capacity}) and the net profit functional are time-homogeneous, then we may simply set a time horizon $[0,T-t]$ in (\ref{netprofit}) and write
+Since the solution of (\ref{capacity}) and the net profit functional are time-homogeneous, then we may simply set a time-horizon $[0,T-t]$ in (\ref{netprofit}) and write